 - You will need to teach your child how to handle a hermit crab.
 If held improperly, teased, or forced to come out of its shell, they may pinch and not let go.
 Keeping your hand taut reduces their ability to grab on, and maintaining a steady walking surface will keep them from being startled.
 Pick a crab up by the corners of its shell and hold your other hand under the shell to provide support when the crab comes out.

-- A small plastic container is portable but it is not adequate housing for one.
-For two small crabs, you will need, at a minimum, a 5 or 10 gallon glass aquarium, 3-6 inches of sand, and two water bowls.
+- A small plastic container is portable, but it is not adequate housing for one.
+For two small crabs, you will need, at a minimum, a 5 or 10-gallon glass aquarium, 3–6 inches of sand, and two water bowls.
 See the proper care section for more details.
 A smaller plastic "travel tank" is okay for show-and-tell but it cannot satisfy the housing needs of the crabs.

-If You Want One for Your Child
+If You Want a Hermit Crab for Your Child

 You may have heard that hermit crabs are fun, easy to care for, and inexpensive.
 This is often true, but you must first do the research, then decide if it is the right choice.